vsajip/peewee-extra-fields/README.md

 **Description:** [`BigIntegerField`](http://docs.peewee-orm.com/en/latest/peewee/models.html#field-types-table) subclass but only accepts **IP Addresses** values (IPv4 & IPv6).
 IPAddressField uses BigIntegerField for maximum performance.
+Difference with Peewee `IPField` is that it supports IPv6, is a little bit faster, can do checking whether or not two hosts are on the same subnet, iterating over all hosts in a particular subnet, checking whether or not a string represents a valid IP address or network definition, etc etc.

 **Arguments:** None (should take the same `*args` and `**kwargs` as `BigIntegerField`).